lsst-sqre/sqr-032/index.rst

 In rare cases, data files are located in the |examples| directories of packages.
 One such file is NewSuprimeCam.paf_ in ``afw``, which has no references anywhere in the ``afw`` codebase.
+Orphaned files such as this one should be removed.

 .. _review-doctests: